gsbdarc/intermediate_yens_2024/docs/7_yen_gpu.md

 gpu          up 1-00:00:00      3   idle yen-gpu[1-3]
 ```

+{: .warning}
-{% include warning.html content="There is a limit of 1 day runtime and 4 GPUs per user."%}
+There is a limit of 1 day runtime and 4 GPUs per user.

 See partition limits with:
 ```bash